Solar-network/docs/docs/api/public-rest-api/getting-started.md

 This is the reference guide for the Public API.
 This API exposes all resources and data provided by a Solar Core node and is the preferred way of interacting with the Solar Network.

-!!! info

-    Each Core instance has its own internal blockchain and state, meaning it may have forked or be out of sync, causing queries to fail.
-Monitor your node by comparing it to different public nodes, such as the official Mainnet or Testnet Explorer to ensure you are in sync.

-    - **Mainnet Explorer** - <a href="https://explorer.solar.org" target="_blank" rel="noopener noreferrer">explorer.solar.org</a>
-    - **Testnet Explorer** - <a href="https://texplorer.solar.org" target="_blank" rel="noopener noreferrer">texplorer.solar.org</a>

 !!! question "If you have any problems or requests, please <a href="https://github.com/solar-network/core/issues/new/choose" target="_blank" rel="noopener noreferrer">open an issue</a>."

 ## Pagination